LaurentMazare/deep-models/README.md

 # deep-models
-Implementation of a couple deep learning models using TensorFlow and keras.
+Implementation of a couple deep learning models using TensorFlow, Keras, and PyTorch.